syncfusion-content/xamarin-docs/Xamarin/ProgressBar/GettingStarted.md

 {% endhighlight %}

-Additional configuration required deploy the UWP application in Release mode, you need to initialize the progress bar assemblies in App.xaml.cs in UWP project as in the following code sample.
+In addition to the above configurations, you need to initialize the progress bar assemblies in App.xaml.cs in UWP project as shown in the below code snippets.
+This is required to deploy application with progress bar in `Release` mode in UWP platform.

 {% highlight C# %}